ed-kung/CSUN-Econ-433/labs/README.md

 ## Coding Best Practices

-Here are some best practice to follow when coding in R:
+Here are some best practices to follow when coding in R:

 - Clear your workspace at the start of every script: `rm(list=ls())`
 - Follow up by loading all your required libraries.